comoyun/cheatcode/README.md

 # File Tree

 Each solution is stored in its own folder inside `/solutions/`.
-Each folder has different ways to solve the same problem, in multiple languages.
+Each folder contains multiple files, each representing a different way to solve the same problem in variety of languages.

 ```
 solutions/